mfbonfigli/gocesiumtiler/README.md

 To run just execute the binary tool with the appropriate flags.

-It is suggested to try use the `-hq` flag as in most scenarios it does not slow down too much the tiling process but it produces tiles that have better quality.
-One should experiment to decide whether it is worth using or not.
+There are various algorithms selectable.
+It is highly suggested to use the newer "grid" algorithm, which is the default one.
+Other possible choices are "random" and "randombox", which however are deprecated even though they might turn out to be slightly faster in common scenarios.

 To show help run:
 ```